Vivacious369/Guestbook/README.md

 # Guestbook Infrastructure Setup

 ## Overview
-This repository contains the infrastructure setup for deploying the Guestbook application in a local Kubernetes cluster using `kind`.
-It also includes a monitoring and logging stack to observe the system and an alerting mechanism to notify on critical events.
+This repository provides the infrastructure setup for deploying the Guestbook application in a local Kubernetes cluster using `kind`.
+It also includes a comprehensive observability stack powered by **Prometheus** for monitoring and **Grafana** for visualizing metrics, seamlessly integrated with **PagerDuty** to deliver real-time alerts for critical events, ensuring proactive response and system reliability.

 ## Prerequisites
 Before proceeding, ensure you have the following installed: